Anthony Rizzo Player Props: Yankees vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Mets pitching staff ranks 12th in the league.

-- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.41).
+- The Mets have a 4.40 team ERA that ranks 18th across all league pitching staffs.

-- Verlander makes the start for the Mets, his 15th of the season.
-He is 4-5 with a 3.47 ERA and 70 strikeouts in 83 2/3 innings pitched.
+- The Mets will send Quintana (0-1) out for his second start of the season.

-- The right-hander's last time out was on Wednesday against the Chicago White Sox, when he went eight innings, surrendering one earned run while giving up three hits.
+- His most recent appearance was on Thursday against the Chicago White Sox, when the lefty tossed five innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.